A Step To Far

 It was still raining as I emerged onto the streets of Paris.
 The city was looking tired and disappointed, with dark heavy clouds mirroring my mood.
 All the cafe’s, shops and offices were near empty, and with the rumbles of thunder threatening to take hostile action against the tourists and residence alike, the streets were clear.

-“How could I have been so stupid”, I thought running across the road, while thumbling around my pockets for my car keys.
-“It was all in the details, the things you wouldn’t notice unless you saw them all together, like I saw them now”.
+“How could I have been so stupid”, I thought running across the road to my car.
+“It was all in the details, the things you wouldn’t notice unless you saw them all together, like I see them now”.
 Of course, the passing thought was a lame attempt of reassurance, to stop hating the foolishness of my actions, this madness.
 But all the time, the haunting, cheerful words of the grandmaster still echoed and tormented my thoughts… “All die at birth.
 But this one, this one survived.”
 All he needed was a deep evil laugh, and the crazy prick would be the full package!
-It’s one thing to manifest one of those things in spirit, but to give it a body was insanity.
+It’s one thing to manifest one of those things in spirit, but to give it a f*cking body was insanity.

 They say time works differently when true fear encompasses your entire world, choking the air from your lungs.
 As I was sitting staring out the windscreen, damp from rain and sweat, gripping the steering wheel so tight my fingers and knuckles turned white.
 Time just stopped.
-Only one thought remained… Run!
+Only one thought remained… I’m going to have to run!..
 Yeah.
 Only one problem.
 There’s no such thing as a real hiding place.
 One way or another, they’ll catch up.
+The world is just too small these days with social media, tracking software and CCTV everywhere!

 There was only one option left.
 “Kill them all!”
-I roared within my head, not quite as fiercely as I would have liked, but in my defence, it wasn’t as if I was expecting this today.
-My to-do-list wasn’t, have coffee, eat breakfast, kill a whole load of people, and a demonic hijacker.
+I tied to make the thought fierce within my head, to get the blood pumping, but it failed failed miserably.
+In my deference, it wasn’t as if I was expecting this today.
+My to-do-list wasn’t, have coffee, eat breakfast, kill a whole load of people and a demonic hijacker.
 Oh yeah, and while I’m at it, burn everything to ash!
+Better save than sorry!
 Believe it or not, this isn’t how I tend to spend my Tuesday mornings.
 But at the same time, I can’t say I didn’t know it wasn’t coming.

 I opened up the glove box and pulled out my Sig P229.
 Staring down at the gun cradled in my hands, I felt shame and anger.
-“Why does it always come back to this”.
+Which was a good sign my emotions where coming back.
+The shock was passing.
 I checked the clips, unscrewed the silencer and pushed soft foam plugs into my ears.
 The noise in an enclosed space like that would create panic.
 With people running, pushing and trying to hold on to what little life they had left.
-Escape will be their illusion.
+It would make my job easier.
 With any luck, it would give me that extra second on Mike.
 It’s unlikely he will hesitate longer then that.

 I stepped out of the car and took a deep breath while heavy rain fell hard around me.
 Neil Armstrong once said “one small step for a man, one giant leap for mankind”.
 I guess sometimes you don’t need to travel 384,400 km to change the world.
 I put one foot in front of the other… It was time to go to work.